FineUploader/fine-uploader/docs/callbacks.md

 promise is fulfilled.
 If a promise is returned, a call to `failure` is the same as returning "false".

 * `onSubmitDelete(id)` - Called before a file or `Blob` that has been marked for deletion has been submitted to the uploader.
 You may return false from your handler if you want to ignore/stop the delete request.
+You may also return a [`qq.Promise`](promise.md) if non-blocking work is required here.
+Processing of this delete request will be deferred until the promise is fulfilled.
+If a promise is returned, a call to `failure` is the same as returning "false".

 * `onDelete(id)` - Called just before a delete request is sent for the associated file or `Blob`.
 The parameter is the ID.